smileidentity/smile-identity-core-java/README.md

 ## Development

-After checking out the repo, run `gradle build` to build. ensure that you have a gradle.properties file setup with the necessary variables required by the build.
-To deploy to staging run the task `./gradlew uploadArchives`
+After checking out the repo, run `gradle build` to build.
+Ensure that you have a gradle.properties file setup with the necessary variables required by the build.

+## Deployment
+Update the version number in the build file
+It is good practice to first test your changes on the snapshot repo (add -SNAPSHOT to your version), and thereafter deploy to the release repository.

+To deploy run the task `./gradlew uploadArchives`

 Please note that you should tag the release when doing a push to maven.